StbBeef/StbImageBeef/README.md

 # StbImageBeef
 [![Chat](https://img.shields.io/discord/628186029488340992.svg)](https://discord.gg/ZeHxhCY)

-StbImageBeef is Beef port of the stb_image.h, which is C library to load images in JPG, PNG, BMP, TGA, PSD, GIF and HDR formats.
+StbImageBeef is Beef port of the stb_image.h, which is C library to load images in JPG, PNG, BMP, TGA, PSD and GIF formats.

 It is important to note, that this project is **port**(not **wrapper**).
-Original C code had been ported to Beef.
-Therefore StbImageBeef doesnt require any native binaries.
+Entire C code had been ported to Beef.

 # Usage
 ```c#